-Farro refers to the grains of three wheat species, which is sold dried, and cooked in water until soft.
-Fun fact, it’s also the oldest grain known to man.
+Farro refers to the grains of three wheat species, which are sold dried and cooked in water until soft.
+Fun fact: Farro is also the oldest grain known to man.

-Farro can be eaten plain, or used as an ingredient in salads, soups, and other dishes.
+Farro can be eaten plain or used as an ingredient in a variety of dishes, like salads and soups.

 The Italian word farro derives from the presumed Latin word farrum, a kind of wheat (as in farina (food)).
-Farri us vertsatile and can be replaced in most recipes with spelt berries, wheat berries, and Kamut berries.
-If you want a gluten-free substitute, sorghum, brown rice, or oat groasts will all make good replacements in most recipes.
+Farri is versatile and can be replaced in most recipes with spelled berries, wheat berries, and Kamut berries.
+If you’re looking for a gluten-free substitute, sorghum or brown rice will make good replacements in most recipes.

 Prep Time: 5 minutes